How Are Wrongful Death Settlements Paid in Washington?

 • Auto accidents – The driver is usually at fault for an accident.
 If another person owns the vehicle, that person may share responsibility, as well.
 Responsible parties can also include anyone whose product or service contributed to or caused the accident.
 These may include a mechanic, a maintenance company, or a vehicle or component manufacturer.

 • Truck accidents – Unless a trucker is an independent operator, they are usually driving a tractor that belongs to a trucking company, an employer, or another owner who may bear some responsibility in addition to the driver.
 The trailer a trucker hauls also often belongs to a separate company.
-The trailer owner or the contractor who loaded the trailer are often responsible if an unsecured load shifts and causes an accident.
-A manufacturer or maintenance contractor also sometimes share liability because of a defective product or service.
+The trailer owner or the contractor who loaded the trailer is often responsible if an unsecured load shifts and causes an accident.
+A manufacturer or maintenance contractor also sometimes shares liability because of a defective product or service.

 • Premises injury – A private property owner is responsible for accidents caused by adverse conditions on their property.
 A commercial property owner, maintenance staff, security service, repair contractors, and managers may share liability for conditions related to their areas of responsibility.
 If a property includes a pool, the owner and their staff are responsible for keeping it safe and secure.